RedHatInsights/insights-upload/README.md

 ## Getting Started

-The local development environment is configured using docker and docker-compose.
+The local development environment can be either configured using docker and docker-compose, or by pointing the upload-service and consumer apps to an existing kafka server.
+The test queue consumer app is currently configured to simply fail all validations and send them to the rejected bucket.
+For testing, this should be fine.

+### Docker

 The docker-compose file included in this repo will stand up a message queue, the upload-service app, and a consumer for a test queue.
-It is currently configured to simply fail all validations and send them to the rejected bucket.
-For testing, this should be fine.

-### Prequisites
+#### Prequisites

     docker
     docker-compose